 Reformation wedding dresses don’t get more romantic than this!

 And the best part?
-You can easily dye the organic cotton fabric of this dress any shade you like after the wedding.
-Oh, and if you’re a guest instead of the bride, you can get this dress in black or green!
+If you’re a guest instead of the bride, you can get this dress in a black and orange floral pattern!

-If you’ve always dreamed about a fancy gown for your sustainable wedding, but don’t want to look like you just hopped off a wedding cake, the Geranium dress is for you.
+If you’ve always dreamed about a fancy gown for your sustainable wedding, but don’t want to look like you just hopped off a wedding cake, the Delphi dress is for you.

 The Balsam is one of those Reformation wedding dresses with a bit of a twist!
 The maxi length pillar is highlighted with a square neckline and large white bows to tie it up at the shoulder.